micromata/generator-baumeister/app/templates/_README.md

 The tilde `~` means: Install the latest version including patch-releases.
 The caret `^` means: Install the latest version including minor-releases.

 So `~3.2.0` installed the latest 3.2.x release which is version v3.2.0 in case of Bootstrap right now.
-So  Bootstrap 3.2.1 will be fetched as soon as it is released when you call `bower update` or `bower install`.
-But Bower won’t install Bootstrap 3.3.x or later.
+So  Bootstrap 3.2.1 will be fetched as soon as it is released when you call `npm install`.
+But npm won’t install Bootstrap 3.3.x or later.

 Where `^1.11.1` installed the latest 1.x.x release which is version 1.11.1 in case of jQuery right now.
-So jQuery 1.11.2 as well as jQuery 1.12.0 will be fetched as soon as it is released when you call `bower update` or `bower install`.
-But Bower won’t install jQuery 2.x.x or later.
+So jQuery 1.11.2 as well as jQuery 1.12.0 will be fetched as soon as it is released when you call `npm install`.
+But npm won’t install jQuery 2.x.x or later.

 Check <http://semver-ftw.org> for more information about »Semantic Versioning«.